Cinema of the United Kingdom: Origins and silent films

 The world's first moving picture was shot in Leeds by Louis Le Prince in 1888 and the first moving pictures developed on celluloid film were made in Hyde Park, London in 1889 by British inventor William Friese Greene, who patented the process in 1890.

 The first people to build and run a working 35 mm camera in Britain were Robert W. Paul and Birt Acres.
 They made the first British film Incident at Clovelly Cottage in February 1895, shortly before falling out over the camera's patent.
 Soon several British film companies had opened to meet the demand for new films, such as Mitchell and Kenyon in Blackburn.
+The Lumière brothers first brought their show to London in 1896.
+In 1898, American producer Charles Urban expanded the London-based Warwick Trading Company to produce British films, mostly documentary and news.

 Although the earliest British films were of everyday events, the early 20th century saw the appearance of narrative shorts, mainly comedies and melodramas.
 The early films were often melodramatic in tone, and there was a distinct preference for story lines already known to the audience, in particular, adaptations of Shakespeare plays and Dickens novels.

-The Lumière brothers first brought their show to London in 1896.
-In 1898 American producer Charles Urban expanded the London-based Warwick Trading Company to produce British films, mostly documentary and news.

-In 1898 Gaumont-British Picture Corp. was founded as a subsidiary of the French Gaumont Film Company, constructing Lime Grove Studios in West London in 1915 in the first building built in Britain solely for film production.
-Also in 1898 Hepworth Studios was founded in Lambeth, South London by Cecil Hepworth, the Bamforths began producing films in Yorkshire, and William Haggar began producing films in Wales.
+In 1898, Gaumont-British Picture Corp. was founded as a subsidiary of the French Gaumont Film Company, constructing Lime Grove Studios in West London in 1915 in the first building built in Britain solely for film production.
+Also in 1898, Hepworth Studios was founded in Lambeth, South London by Cecil Hepworth, the Bamforths began producing films in Yorkshire, and William Haggar began producing films in Wales.

 Directed by Walter R. Booth in 1901, Scrooge, or, Marley's Ghost is the earliest film adaptation of Charles Dickens's festive novella A Christmas Carol.
 Booth's The Hand of the Artist (1906) has been described as the first British animated film.

-In 1902 Ealing Studios was founded by Will Barker, becoming the oldest continuously-operating film studio in the world.
+In 1902, Ealing Studios was founded by Will Barker.
+It has become the oldest continuously operating film studio in the world.